lamhq/tech-notes/pages/devops/aws/7-security/6-identity-management/1-iam.md

 For example, when you log on to your PC (usually using Microsoft Active Directory), you can use the same credentials to log in to AWS if you set up federation.

-To do that, you use **Identity Federation**, which uses the SAML standard (essentially Active Directory)
+To do that, you use **Identity Federation**, which uses the SAML standard, Open ID Connect (OIDC), and OAuth 2.0